 Corporate offices and retailers around the world have been moving away from rigid job descriptions to more flexible plans, which allow for a certain amount of employee overlap.
-This cross training can allow a limited number of employees to accomplish more and eliminates both down time and excess overtime.
+Effective cross training can allow a limited number of employees to accomplish more and eliminates both down time and excess overtime.

 For example, if your hostess can jump in if a server goes home sick; she can keep diners happy without adding extra payroll.
 If you have a skilled barista who needs a break, someone from the kitchen can take over so they don’t leave for a job with more flexible hours.
 Likewise, if a cashier can stock shelves during slow times, your stock people can move on to other things or punch out early.